ATNoName/Brainy_Blobs/README.md

 DCP is used to do all of the ANN calculation which consists for multiple matrix multiplication per player.
 On a single core, this would take years, but on DCP, this is reduce the time to minutes or even seconds.

 TODO: \
-Debug every function \
+Debug and fix bifrost \
-Implement output
+Debug and fix the game